rsirvent/ro-crate-inveniordm/docs/mapping.md

 Relative to the root folder of the package `src/rocrate_inveniordm/`, the mapping is implemented in `mapping/converter.py`.
 The mapping rules are defined in `mapping/mapping.json`.
 Processing functions and condition functions are defined in `mapping/processing_functions.py` and `condition_functions.py`, respectively.

-A textual description including shortcomings and assumptions of the mapping can be found in [mapping-notes.md](./mapping-notes.md).
+A human-friendly description of all mappings implemented, including shortcomings and assumptions, can be found in [all-mappings.md](./all-mappings.md).

 ## Mapping format